 Amazonas is a pioneer in establishing state-wide public policies related to climate change and designing positive incentives for forest conservation.
 In 2007, Amazonas established its State Policy on Climate Change (PEMC) (law 3.135/2007) and a complementary law (53/2007), which establishes the State System for Protected Areas (SEUC).
 These were followed by the development of the State’s Deforestation Prevention and Control Plan (PPCDAM), involving a broad range of state secretariats in an integrated effort to develop ways of reducing deforestation while creating new economic alternatives.
-Combined, these policies have helped to reduce deforestation from activities such as land grabbing, illegal logging, soy farming and cattle ranching from a 10-year average (1996-2005) of 868 km² to 474 km² in 2010.

 Additional information can be found on the GCF Impact Platform.

 Expansion of ranching, agriculture and illegal land occupation has increased pressure on forests, particularly in southern Amazonas.
 In the southreastern counties of Apuí, Manicoré, and Novo Aripuanã, small family agriculture is increasingly being replaced by cattle ranching in large INCRA settlement projects.
 At the border with Acre and Rondônia, in the counties of Canutama, Lábrea and Boca do Acre, immigration from the neighboring states via the BR-364 and BR-317 highways is accompanied by the expansion of cattle ranching and logging.
 Forests in other counties, such as Manicoré, Humaitá, Canutama, and Lábrea, are under pressure from expanding industrial crop production, driven by increased access to financial resources and improved technology.